Difference Between Aleve and Ibuprofen

 What is Ibuprofen?

-Ibuprofen is the generic name for the brands Advil and Motrin which is another nonsteroidal anti-inflammatory drug that helps in reducing and suppressing the pain or aches in the body caused due to any of the reasons be it osteoarthritis, migraine, fever pain, any other inflammatory pain.
+Ibuprofen is the generic name for the brands Advil and Motrin, which is another nonsteroidal anti-inflammatory drug that helps reduce and suppress the pain or aches in the body caused due to any of the reasons osteoarthritis, migraine, fever pain, or any other inflammatory pain.

-Ibuprofen can be bought over the counter or on the strength of prescription also.
+Ibuprofen can also be bought over the counter or on the strength of the prescription.

-It is available in many different forms such as solution, capsule, suspension, and normal tablets generally in the concentration of 200 mg.
+It is available in many different forms, such as solution, capsule, suspension, and normal tablets, in a concentration of 200 mg.

 It is also available for children in chewable tablets and oral liquid forms.

-The recommended dosage to take is in the period of every 4 to 6 hours after the previous intake as its half-life is up to that hour only.
+The recommended dosage is every 4 to 6 hours after the previous intake, as its half-life is up to that hour only.

 This drug is not manufactured by any single manufacturing body but by several generic brands.
-It is suited for treating acute condition pains as its effect stays for a shorter period.
+It is suited for treating acute condition pain as its effect stays for a shorter period.

 Main Differences Between Aleve and Ibuprofen

-1. The generic name for Aleve is Naproxen and on the other hand, Ibuprofen itself is a generic name for Advil and Motrin.
+1. The generic name for Aleve is Naproxen; on the other hand, Ibuprofen is the generic name for Advil and Motrin.

-2. Aleve is present in two forms only which are the oral capsule and the tablets whereas the Ibuprofen one is present in several forms like a solution, capsule, suspension, and oral tablets both chewable and normal ones.
+2. Aleve is present in two forms only which are the oral capsule and the tablets, whereas Ibuprofen is present in several forms like a solution, capsule, suspension, and oral tablets, both chewable and normal ones.

-3. The half-life of any drug defines the time period in which the drug reduces its plasma concentration to half of the initially original value.
-The half-life of Aleve is up to 18 hours whereas the half-life for Ibuprofen is up to 4 hours only.
+3. The half-life of any drug defines the time period in which the drug reduces its plasma concentration to half of the initial original value.
+The half-life of Aleve is up to 18 hours, whereas the half-life for Ibuprofen is up to 4 hours only.

-4. Aleve was firstly approved on the date 11th January of the year 1994 and on the other hand, Ibuprofen was firstly approved on the date 19th September of the year 1974.
+4. Aleve was first approved on the date 11th January of the year 1994, and on the other hand, Ibuprofen was first approved on the date 19th September of the year 1974.

 References